dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-etcd.md

       - "12379:2379"
     command: etcd --listen-client-urls http://0.0.0.0:2379 --advertise-client-urls http://0.0.0.0:2379```
 ```
+Save the docker-compose.yml file and run the following command to start the Etcd server:

+`docker-compose up -d`

-You can then interact with the server using `localhost:12379`.
+This starts the Etcd server in the background using the expose the default Etcd port of `2379`.
+You can then interact with the server using the `etcdctl` command-line client on `localhost:12379`.
+For example

 {{% /codetab %}}